Academic Catalog 2024-2025

 Features

 The Master of Science in Marital and Family Therapy at CSU Dominguez Hills is one of few publicly supported programs in Southern California offering an evening course of study to accommodate those who work during the day.
 The cohort-model allows students to attend full-time and complete the program requirements in 3 years.
-Options for a part-time or accelerated plan of study is available with advisement.
+Options for a part-time plan of study is available with advisement.

 Pre-Admission Disclosure for Academic Programs Leading to Licensure or Credentialing